All the heaps I have known

 Creatures seem to be attracted to the compost heap and congregate there for big insect get-togethers.
 When you disturb your compost heap to remove or turn its contents you can feel a bit like you're intruding.
 All these beasties look disorientated and start rushing off for cover.
 There they were, going about their beasty business chewing on old bits of lettuce that you didn't want, and suddenly you're there sticking your garden fork into their little world.
 It can feel like you're the police raiding a really good party.

 I don't use a garden fork anymore, or even a spade, after encountering a toad in the compost heap one summer.
-There are also lots of frogs in the garden, and I imagine they might like the compost heap too.
 I would be upset if I injured any innocent amphibians.
 So these days, when taking out or turning the compost, I just put on a pair of big gloves, and stick my hands in instead.
 I just hope I never meet a grass snake or anything else snake-like.

 I do though expect to meet the occasional mouse.